Potiskum: Economy

-Potiskum has been a thriving trade hegemony in Yobe State because of its strategic position as a centre of commerce, learning, spiritual and cultural revival.
-People from neighbouring Borno, Jigawa, Kano, Bauchi and Gombe States, and numerous others from Niger, Chad, Cameroon, Benin and Central African Republic have stakes in the 'biggest cattle market in sub-Saharan Africa' there.
+Potiskum has been thriving as a trade hegemony in Yobe State because of its strategic position as a centre of commerce, learning, spiritual and cultural revival.
+People from Borno, Jigawa, Kano, Bauchi and Gombe States, and numerous others from Niger, Chad, Cameroon, Benin and Central African Republic have stakes in the 'biggest cattle market in sub-Saharan Africa' there.
 It also has one of the largest correctional facilities in Nigeria.